KaveenKawsal/HotelManagementSystem/README.md

 # Hotel Management System

 This Java-based Hotel Management System is designed to handle room bookings, guest management, and billing for a hotel.
 It provides a simple command-line interface for managing hotel operations.
+The project was created as a learning exercise to deepen my understanding of Java programming.

 ## Features